Softhouse/raspberry-cluster/README.md

 ## Prerequsities

-The raspberry pi cluster is connected to the internet and is accessible from the workstation.
+The raspberry pi cluster is connected to the internet and is accessible from your laptop or workstation.

 Basic knowledge of linux and SSH is expected